Crock Pot BBQ Chicken with Homemade BBQ Sauce is easy and luscious! Use the shredded chicken in sandwiches, nachos, wraps, and more.

 Notes

-- You could use 2 cups of your favorite BBQ sauce instead of the homemade sauce.
+- You can use 2 cups of your favorite BBQ sauce instead of making the homemade sauce.

 - The USDA recommends thawing meat before cooking it in the crock pot.